 Home visits should only be arranged with the agreement of the teacher.

-See AM15 HR How to Home Visits
+See AM15 HR How to Home Visits on the intranet/HR Online/Attendance Management.

 4 Return to Work

 Teachers must be contacted by a nominated member of staff on their return to work after each absence.
 The contact should be used to confirm that the teacher is fit to return to work.
 It can be used to reinforce the notification/certification procedures and to ensure that the appropriate paperwork is completed.
 The discussion should be informal and supportive.
 It should be conducted in private and be carried out as soon as is practical after the absence.